-1. Get the OPNsense VGA installer (yes, VGA) at <https://opnsense.org/download> and create a USB

-2. Remove the small metal plate on the back of the router, at the right of the network ports, this will expose a mini-USB port.
+1. Get the OPNsense VGA installer (yes, VGA) at <https://opnsense.org/download> and create a USB installer from it using BalenaEtcher or your preferred method.
+Keep this key handy in case you need to reinstall OPNsense when experimenting 2.
+Remove the small metal plate on the back of the router, at the right of the network ports, this will expose a mini-USB port.
 Connect a mini-USB cable into the device, and the other end to your PC.
 3. Using a program like Putty, connect at 115200 Baud, and connect the power cable in the router, you should see some output as it boots up.
 Allow it to boot into VeloCloud OS.
 4. The default login is 'root', password is 'VeloHelloXXX' (XXX=last-3 of S/N on bottom of device) 1.
 If this doesn't work, reboot and watch closely, there will be a prompt offering to press 'f' and 'ENTER' to enter fail-safe mode 1.
 Run the two commands below to change the root password